|Delicious quinoa chocolate chip cookies. A gluten-free favorite.|

 Some believe the trouble starts with its globulin or legume-like protein called avenalin.
 Some think it's the soluble fiber factor.
 Others believe that the prolemine in oats called avenin triggers a celiac-like response.
 The debate rages on.
 And I'm no scientist, I'm sorry to tell you, so I'll sit this one out.
 But.

-The truth is, Babycakes, you don't want to be around moi after I've eaten oats- gluten-free certified or not.
-Although I tested negative for oat allergy, these tasty chewy little cereal devils produce enough, um, wind in my nether regions to keep Wyoming well lit for a week.
+The truth is, Babycakes, you don't want to be around moi after I've eaten too many oats- gluten-free certified or not.
+Although I tested negative for oat allergy, if I over indulge with my Homemade Gluten-Free Granola or those aforementioned oatmeal cookies, yours truly produces enough, um, wind in my nether regions to keep Wyoming powered for a week.

 It ain't pretty, is all I'm saying.